fejes713/accessibility-guide/data/alt-attribute.md

-### Always include alt tag on an image
+### Always include alt attribute on an image

-Screen readers for the blind and visually impaired read out `alt` tag text and therefore make your images accessible. `alt` tag should describe meaningful images and be left empty if the image serves decorative purposes.
+Screen readers for the blind and visually impaired read out `alt` attribute text and therefore make your images accessible. `alt` attribute should describe meaningful images and be left empty if the image serves decorative purposes.
 Never leave the `alt` since screen readers will read the source of the image which makes for terrible user experience.

 ### Resources
 <!-- Whenever possible, include the links to more advanced guide-->